Failed Military Drug Test? Positive Urinalysis? What Happens Next?

-A positive military drug test result can impact their military career and may even result in court-martial charges.
+Consequently, a positive urinalysis result can impact their military career and may even result in court-martial charges.
 Any military member who tested positive for any drug should consult with an experienced military attorney immediately.
-The attorney can help to understand their rights and learn what the approach of their chain of command may be as the result of the positive test.
+Furthermore, the attorney can help to understand their rights and learn what the approach of their chain of command may be as the result of the positive test.

 What are the Possible Outcomes?